WesleyLuiz21/BeefitUp-Restaurant-Project/Readme.md

 #### Fonts

-* Permanent Marker - I choose this one because it gives a Restaurant Menu title feeling
+* Permanent Marker - I choose this one because it gives a Restaurant Menu title feeling.

-* Source Sans Pro - I choose this one to the general text and to have an actual normal font
+* Source Sans Pro - I choose this one to the general text and to have an actual normal font.

 ## Technologies